Wolvan/poll.horse/README.md

 ## What is this
 If you have never used strawpoll, in short this is a website to easily make small polls without a fuss.

+A live version is available [here](https://poll.horse/).
+This version is always based on the current `master` branch and release tags.<br>
+You want more cutting edge?
+Under [dev.poll.horse](https://dev.poll.horse/) you can find the most recent builds based on the current commit of the `dev` branch.
+New features can be tested here but the integrity of the database is not guaranteed and may be occasionally wiped.

 ## API
 This service offers an API to create and get the status of polls.
 The API Docs can be found [here](API.md).